Nessa-v/Data-Analysis-projects/Analysing International Debt Statistics/README.md

 - Mexico, South Asia and Turkey pay **significantly more interest relative to principal**, indicating higher borrowing costs and/or older debt.

-- The Russian Federation appears with approximately $13.9B in interest payments (20.87% interest to principal ratio).
+- The Russian Federation with Total disbursements: ~$33M, Total repayments: ~$66.6 billion, and Repayment rate: ~201,553%, appears with approximately $13.9B in interest payments (20.87% interest to principal ratio).
 This confirms earlier observations: Russia is servicing a large historical debt load, even though recent disbursements are relatively low.

 ---